.

 Another common mistake that parents seem to make is to provide their children with shoes that are too long to take the pressure away from the widest area of the shoe.
 Providing children with longer shoes means that they won’t complain about the shoes feeling too tight, but they end up compromising your children’s stability, making your children more prone to falling and hurting themselves.

-I always recommend parents to take their children to their local specialized children’s shoe store.
-Start by taking a look at a resource that I created that showcases the best fitting children’s shoe stores by state.
-Go to the link below:
+I always recommend parents take their children to their local specialized children’s shoe store.
+Start by taking a look at a resource that I created that showcases the best-fitting children’s local shoe stores by state.

 In that article I help parents determine their child’s exact foot size and whether the child has narrow, medium, wide, or extra wide feet.
 I also will be able to tell you whether your child has a high instep or not.

-Best Shoe Brands for Kids with Extra Wide Feet
+Best Shoe Brands for Kids with Extra Wide Feet: New Balance

 New Balance is my go-to shoe brand for children who have extra wide feet, high insteps, or need an orthotic to be fitted inside the shoes.
 The deepest and widest shoe styles are the 990V5 and the 680v5, and you can find a breakdown of both these styles below.